 - Any changes to designation requests must be made by April 30.

-A 2: Eligibility for organizations
+A 2: Eligibility for organization

 All of the following parameters must be met in order to receive donor-directed contributions through United Way: